TahsinKhan7/vagrant-app/README.md

 pm2 start app.js

---This code will install various tools which facilitates the development environment.
+-This code will install various tools which facilitates the development environment.